jfikar/xhpl-aarch64/README.md

 The Single Core (1P/1Q) performance is so nearly ideal that I think there is a lot still on the table.
 I pulled this from my initial run of 5 NBs.
 The RK3588 is a very enticing platform, with much higher inter-node communication potential.
 It already out-performs a 3-node cluster of 8G Pi 4s, and has 5x the networking throughput potential.

 #### Radaxa Rock 5B
 It has the same SoC as Orange Pi 5 (RK3588).
 With stock active fan and Rock's own software [fan-control](https://github.com/pymumu/fan-control-rock5b) it reaches 75C and it looks like thermal throttling.
-However, the reported frequencies are still the same, as with Odroid M1.
+However, the reported frequencies are still the same, they do not decrease (as with Odroid M1).
+It shows all the time 2352MHz for CPU 4 and 5, and 2304MHz for CPU 6 and 7.
 Additional cooling is necesary.
 The stock Radaxa kernel does not have THP support.
 Rock 5B is performing a slower than Orange Pi 5 with the same SoC.
 The difference is [DMC (Dynamic Memory Interface)](https://github.com/ThomasKaiser/Knowledge/blob/master/articles/Quick_Preview_of_ROCK_5B.md#important-insights-and-suggested-optimisations), which automatically clocks RAM frequency down from 2112MHz to 528MHz (it saves about 0.5-0.6W when idle) and it is not activated in the Orange Pi kernel.
 To improve the benchmark, do either `echo 25 >/sys/devices/platform/dmc/devfreq/dmc/upthreshold` or `echo performance | sudo tee /sys/class/devfreq/dmc/governor`.
 The latter is reverted by `echo dmc_ondemand | sudo tee /sys/class/devfreq/dmc/governor`.
 The newer Radaxa kernel/image implements the firts workaround.